AditMeh/AditMeh.github.io/_posts/2024-01-22-Slot-Attention.md

 giscus_comments: false
 related_posts: false
 tags: computer_vision
+related_publications: true
 ---

-In this blog post, I'll cover the basic slot attention mechanism and go over some intuition as to why it works.
+In this blog post, I'll cover the basic slot attention mechanism {% cite  locatello2020objectcentric %} and go over some intuition as to why it works.

 The problem we tackle is learning representations for particular regions of images, like a representation for a box, sphere or background of the scene.